Medical Student Performance Evaluation

 • Medical Student: Identify and develop their Noteworthy Characteristics.

-• Associate Dean for Accreditation, Assessment, and Evaluation: Provides assessment data and narrative comments for the Academic History and Progress sections; Signatory.
+• Associate Dean for Assessment, Evaluation, and Curriculum Management: Provides assessment data and narrative comments for the Academic History and Progress sections; signatory.

-• Associate Deans for Clinical Education: Draft the summary paragraphs for their cohorts.
-Reviews the MSPE draft with their Learning Community students (optional – as requested by the student); Signatory.
+• Regional Deans: Draft the summary paragraphs for their cohorts.
+May review the MSPE draft with their students (optional—as requested by the student); signatory.